lindig/rigging-survey/README.md

 ## Erronous Data

-The dataset includes entries where I suspect dimensions where either not measured correctly or entered wrong into the original spreadsheet:
+The dataset (still) includes entries where I suspect dimensions where either not measured correctly or entered wrong into the original
+spreadsheet:

 | Class | Country | Seat | OarInboard |
 |-------|---------|------|------------|